The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 Sellers: What’s the Deal With Closing Costs?

-Realtor.com explains the common mistake many sellers may make: “You may be estimating that you can sell your property for $750,000 and pay off your $500,000 home loan and reap a $250,000 benefit.”
-This skips over a lot of the transactional costs that come with selling.
+Realtor.com explains the common mistake many sellers may make: “You may be estimating that you can sell your property for $350,000 and pay off your $200,000 home loan and reap a $150,000 benefit.”

 So, What happens next?